matplotlib/matplotlib/doc/devel/contributing.rst

 Issues for New Contributors
 ---------------------------

-New contributors should look for the following tags when looking for issues.
-We strongly recommend that new contributors tackle issues labeled `good first issue <https://github.com/matplotlib/matplotlib/labels/good%20first%20issue>`_ as they are easy, well documented issues, that do not require an understanding of the different submodules of Matplotlib.
+While any contributions are welcome, we have marked some issues as particularly suited for new contributors by the label `good first issue <https://github.com/matplotlib/matplotlib/labels/good%20first%20issue>`_ These are well documented issues, that do not require a deep understanding of the internals of Matplotlib.
+The issues may additionally be tagged with a difficulty. ``Difficulty: Easy`` is suited for people with little Python experience.
-This helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor.
+``Difficulty: Medium`` and ``Difficulty: Hard`` are not trivial to solve and require more thought and programming experience.

 .. _submitting-a-bug-report: